Ali-Hassan-edu/CodeAlpha_flashcard_quiz_app/flashcard_quiz_app/README.md

 <div align="center">

-Made with ❤️ using Flutter &nbsp;•&nbsp; CodeAlpha Internship 2024
+Made with ❤️ using Flutter &nbsp;•&nbsp; CodeAlpha App Development Internship 2026

-⭐ Star this repo if you found it helpful!
+⭐ **Star this repo if you found it helpful!**

 </div>